Below you will find a general FAQ on Rotation, but please make sure to visit the IHC's FAQ page for it has more detailed information on Rotation 2022.

 Rotation is the formal process for joining a house.
 It is only available during a student's first year and enrolled students cannot defer rotation and participate in a later year.
 After rotation, you are still free to become a member of other houses, though all membership decisions are made house by house in different, more informal ways.

-As a preface, due to Caltech's COVID-19 Policies, Rotation this year will largely be held virtually with small group in-person opportunities.
-During rotation there are virtual Dinner/Linner receptions, virtual Big Events on the weekend, and pod in-person opportunities at each of the Houses.
-You will receive a personalized schedule for attending daily Dinners/Linners and pod in-person opportunity sessions, which are house specific and provide the opportunity to speak to upperclass students in the house in smaller groups and during activities.
+During rotation there are daily Dinner/Linner receptions, weekday Desserts, and Big Events on the weekend at each of the Houses.
+You will find the rotation schedule on the IHC Website and can attending daily Dinners/Linners, which are house specific and provide the opportunity to speak to upperclass students in the house in smaller groups and during activities.
 The weekend Big events activities are larger events to showcase elements of a house's culture and provide a larger-scale view of the house.
 At all rotation activities, upperclass students will work hard to make sure you are able to feel comfortable, meet people and get to know the house.
 That way you can decide how to rank the house when you fill out your preferences on the last day.

 No. You live in the same room for all of Rotation, and move once Rotation is complete.